Best thing about Bovada:

 93.5% if there were no jackpot on the machine. • (sources)

-How the payback affects your bottom line
+How the RTP affects your bottom line

 Here's my average loss calculator, which shows slot losses compared to losses at other games.